debezium/debezium.github.io/CONTRIBUTING.md

     $ git checkout DBZ-1234

-and then make the changes on that branch and either add a new commit or ammend your previous commits.
+and then make the changes on that branch and either add a new commit or amend your previous commits.
 When you've addressed the reviewers' concerns, push your changes to your `origin` repository:

     $ git push origin DBZ-1234